vkatvell/Simple-Article-Search-Engine/README.md

-# Summer 2022 - Final Project Search Engine
+# Search Engine

-Template repository.
+Built by Venkat Vellanki and Noah Henson.